dirac-institute/sorcha/docs/installation.rst

 Downloading Required Supplemental Files
 ----------------------------------------

-To run Sorcha's built in :ref:`ephemeris generator<ephemeris_gen>`, you will need to download the auxiliary files required by  assist and rebound for performing the N-body integrations.
+To run ``sorcha``'s built in :ref:`ephemeris generator<ephemeris_gen>`, you will need to download the auxiliary files required by  assist and rebound for performing the N-body integrations.

 To install the necessary `SPICE (Spacecraft, Planet, Instrument, C-matrix, Events) <https://naif.jpl.nasa.gov/naif/spiceconcept.html>`_ auxiliary files and other required data files for ephemeris generation (774 MB total in size)::